Seasonal Allergies Interrupting A Good Night’s Rest?

 - Consider herbal preparations like stinging nettle and quercetin.For hay fever season, it’s best to start these several weeks before and continue into summer if possible.
 They can also be dosed more than once daily so consider taking in the morning and the evening.

 - Try nasal douching with a warm saline solution to rinse pollen grains off delicate nasal tissues and soothe irritated mucous membranes right before bed.

 - Lower the histamine intake of your diet.
-Alcohol and processed meats like deli cold cuts and hot dogs can add to your histamine burden.
+Alcohol and processed meats like deli cold cuts and hot dogs can add to your histamine burden, which is one of the drivers of allergy symptoms.
 Cutting them out during this time likely has additional health benefits.

 Dr. Weil also recommends mind-body interventions like hypnotherapy.
 He believes some allergies are a learned response of the immune system, and that anything learned can be unlearned.